yves-monier/hans/README.md

 - Find a smarter name than Icelandic assistant :-)
 - In case of N>1 parts of speech (e.g. slaka being either Kvenkynsnafnorð or Sagnorð, veik beyging), display one icon per analysis targeting the relevant url + tooltip showing the part of speech
-- Find a way to use google translate without "using" the translate API :-o
-- Before issuing various GETs to bin.arnastofnun.is and digicoll.library.wisc.edu, first check if we've already searched the word in the currently displayed entries.
-In such case, just expand and scroll to them.
-- Prevent duplicates when bin.arnastofnun.is returns N analysis that actually return the same dictionary entries, e.g. "grein" gives "grein" and "Grein", both returning the same dictionary entries.
 - Use github Issues for TODOs